 The presidential cycle refers to a historical pattern where the U.S. stock market during the last two years of a president’s term tends to outperform the first two years.
 In theory, a new president’s initial efforts are aimed more at political interests, while later in the term a president pushes economy boosting measures, such as tax cuts and job creation.

-Price-to-book, or the P/B ratio, measures the market capitalization of a company with the stated value of its net assets.
+The price-to-book (P/B) ratio measures the market capitalization of a company with the stated value of its net assets.

 P/B ratio = stock price / (total assets minus intangible assets and liabilities).